appoptics/appoptics-bindings-node/.github/README.md

 Building is done using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).

 1. `npx node-pre-gyp rebuild` is all that is needed.
 More granular commands avaliable.
-See node-pre-gyp documentation.
+See `node-pre-gyp` documentation.

-Before a build, `setup-liboboe.js` must run in order to create symbolic links to the correct version of liboboe so the `SONAME` field can be satisfied.
+Before a build, `setup-liboboe.js` must run at lease once in order to create symbolic links to the correct version of liboboe so the `SONAME` field can be satisfied.

-The `install` and `rebuild` scripts in `package.json` run `setup-liboboe.js` as the first step before invoking node-pre-gyp.
+The `install` and `rebuild` scripts in `package.json` run `setup-liboboe.js` as the first step before invoking `node-pre-gyp`.
 As a result, initial `npm` install will set links as required.

-`setup-liboboe.js` can be run multiple times and may be run again if needs be.
+Note that `setup-liboboe.js` can be run multiple times with no issues.

 ### Debugging

 Debugging node addons is not intuitive but this might help (from [stackoverflow](https://stackoverflow.com/questions/23228868/how-to-debug-binary-module-of-nodejs))

-First, compile your add-on using node-gyp with the --debug flag.
+First, compile your add-on using `node-pre-gyp` with the `--debug` flag.

-`node-gyp --debug configure rebuild`
+`node-pre-gyp --debug configure rebuild`

 (The next point about changing the require path doesn't apply to appoptics-bindings because it uses the `bindings` module and that will find the module in `Debug`, `Release`, and other locations.)

-Second, if you're still in "playground" mode like I am, you're probably loading your module with something like
+Second, if you're still in "playground" mode, you're probably loading your module with something like

 `var ObjModule = require('./ObjModule/build/Release/objModule');`

-However, when you rebuild using node-gyp in debug mode, node-gyp throws away the Release version and creates a Debug version instead.
+However, when you rebuild using `node-pre-gyp` in debug mode, `node-pre-gyp` throws away the Release version and creates a Debug version instead.
 So update the module path:

 `var ObjModule = require('./ObjModule/build/Debug/objModule');`